Piotr1215/toggler.nvim/README.md

 ## CI

-Continuous Integration setup includes generating Neovim help docs automatically from the
+Continuous Integration setup includes generating Neovim help docs automatically from the plugin's README.md file.
+This is done using the `vimdoc` tool.
+Ci also runs tests.